mx101/NotGalaga/DEVELOPMENT.md

 - 5:40am - Attempting to implement multiple key press recognition

 - 5:50am - So far unable to get multiple keys, posted on Piazza.
 However, I have added a ShootBullet() function for readability purposes.

+- 6:00am - Added constants to lessen number of magic numbers.